autopticio/catalog/README.md

 #### window
 #### what
 #### when
+Selects the query time ranges for the program
+- parameters:
+	- n+1 time ranges
+- use:
+	- releative time selection
+		- recent 5 minutes `when("5m")`
+		- recent 1hr `when("1h")`
+	- absolute time selection
 #### where
 Selects the data sources that will be used in the program from the [data source configuration](#data-sources).
+- parameters:
-- params: n+1 data source references
+	- n+1 data source references
 - use:
 	- `where("$dsA","$dsB","$dsC")`